Lucy Wainwright Roche

 Lucy Wainwright Roche (born December 16, 1981) is an American singer-songwriter.
 Preceded by two EPs, 8 Songs and 8 More, Roche released her debut album, Lucy in October 2010.
 In 2013, she starred as Jeri in the Stuff You Should Know television show.

 Musical family

-Lucy Wainwright Roche is the daughter of singer-songwriters Loudon Wainwright III, a Grammy Award winner, and Suzzy Roche, who, along with her sisters (Lucy's aunts) Maggie and Terre Roche, made up the vocal group The Roches, known for their original harmonies.
+Lucy Wainwright Roche is the daughter of singer-songwriters Loudon Wainwright III, a Grammy Award winner, and Suzzy Roche, who, along with her sisters Maggie and Terre Roche (Lucy's aunts), made up the vocal group the Roches, known for their original harmonies.
 The couple split when Lucy was two years old and her father spent much of his time in the UK, so Lucy did not often see her father during her childhood.
 The Loudon Wainwright song "Screaming Issue" is written about Lucy.
+Lucy and Suzzy sometimes appear onstage together, occasionally with Loudon.

 Lucy is also the half-sister of singer-songwriters Rufus Wainwright and Martha Wainwright (whose mother Kate was half of the Canadian folk duo Kate & Anna McGarrigle).
 She has toured with Rufus throughout the years.
 Through her father, she is a niece of singer-songwriter Sloan Wainwright.